-Average Salary: $42,480
+Average Salary: $47,000

-Expected Lifetime Earnings: $1,773,000
+Expected Lifetime Earnings: $1,962,156

+When you think of a chef, you probably envision the guy with the tall white hat working in an upscale restaurant.
+However, most chefs are actually working in dumpy diners or fast food joints, or in grocery store kitchens or cafeterias.
 There are many different avenues for chefs, but few of them are super-lucrative.
-At least you can save money on meals by snacking on scraps.
+But hey—at least you can save money on meals by snacking on scraps.